sarahannblackledge/POTD_selection_app/README.md

        * transparencty_slider.png
        * zoom_inspector.png

 6. Click the green check by 'Package' in the top right corner of the Application Compiler.
-This will open a Save Project window.
-Accept the defaults and click 'Save'.
-You will see a new file in your active directory labelled 'POTD_selection.prj.
+You will see a new file in your active directory labelled 'CPOD_POTD_selection.prj.
+You should also see two folders: CPOD_POTD_selection and CPOD_POTD_selection resources.
-7. Navigate to the POTD_selection.prj' directory using Finder.
-Double-clicking the 'POTD_selection' file in the 'for_redistribution_files_only' folder will launch the app.
-Note: you'll have to install Matlab runtime on the host computer in order for the POTD selection app to run.
+7. Navigate to the CPOD_POTD_selection ==> for_redistribution_files_only' directory using Finder.
+Double-clicking the 'CPOD_POTD_selection' file to launch the app.
+This may take a longer than you expect (especially the first time you launch the app).
+Note: you'll have to install Matlab runtime (2021b) on the host computer in order for the POTD selection app to run.